MaxKiv/glorified_gantry/readme.md

 - All R/TPDO code makes heavy assumptions on the R/TPDO mapping, which makes it hard to change anything.
 Generalising would be better.

+- Make error handling uniform across the driver

+- Unit test applicable logic, like bit fiddling/merging

+- Fuzz test orchestrator state orchestrator/machine, this can be done in isolation without CAN, easy wins

 # Set up physical CAN